Programming & Events – UW Graduate School Skip to content

 More about the Summit

-Equity Focus Office Hours are a series of events hosted by the Office of Equity and Justice (OEJ) and The Office of Graduate Student Equity and Excellence (GSEE).
-The series features current topics that impact Black, Latinx, Native American and Pacific Islander graduate students and is designed to support faculty/staff invested in the success of Black, Latinx, Native American and Pacific Islander graduate students.
-The series often hosts campus partners and guest speakers committed to moving beyond theory and performative action to support Black, Latinx, Native American and Pacific Islander graduate students and has culminated in an annual Equity in Graduate Education Summit over the last three years.
+The Equity in Graduate Education Series (EGES) (formerly Equity Focus Office Hours) are a series of events hosted by the Office of Equity and Justice (OEJ) and The Office of Graduate Student Equity and Excellence (GSEE).
+The series features current topics that impact graduate students impacted by racism and its intersections* and is designed to support faculty/staff invested in the success of these students.
+The series often hosts campus partners and guest speakers committed to moving beyond theory and performative action to support graduate students impacted by racism and its intersections and has culminated in an annual Equity in Graduate Education Summit over the last four years.

 Weekly Newsletters

 Current UW graduate students who self-identified as a racial or ethnic minority on their UW application will receive weekly GSEE emails.
-New Black, Latinx, Native American and Pacific Islander graduate students should receive their first GSEE email in mid-October.
-If you are not on the listserv and would like to be added, please email uwgsee@uw.edu.
+New graduate students impacted by racism and its intersections should receive their first GSEE email in mid-October.
+If you are not on the listserv and would like to be added, please email uwgsee@uw.edu or visit this webpage.

 GSEE New Student Welcome

-This event is a summer virtual meet & greet for incoming historically underrepresented master’s, Ph.D., and professional students, including a student panel and breakout rooms to exchange tips and tricks on transitioning to Seattle and the UW.
+This event is a summer virtual meet & greet for incoming master’s, Ph.D. and professional students, including a student panel and breakout rooms to exchange tips and tricks on transitioning to Seattle and the UW.

 Topics have included QTPOC Community, POC Outdoors, Student Activism/Advocacy, Parenting while in Graduate School, Find a Roommate, Free Chat.